 The Snap Store simplifies software management, offering a convenient alternative to command-line operations.

-Now that Snap and Snap-Store are installed, let’s explore how to efficiently manage applications and address common scenarios using these tools.
+Now that you have successfully completed the steps to install Snap on Fedora and set up the Snap-Store, let’s explore how to efficiently manage applications and address common scenarios using these tools.

 Updating All Snap Applications